 Address: 211 W Santa Ana Blvd, Santa Ana, CA 92701, USA

 27. Have a lazy day at Old Town Orange

 Where to stay: Orange Tustin Inn

 The quaint town of Orange sits smack in the middle of Orange County and offers a glimpse at what a proud and diverse community makes this place.
-The historic district of Orange is particularly worth a stop as it offers beautiful architecture, shopping, and many events.
+The historic district of Orange is particularly worth a stop as it offers beautiful architecture, shopping, and many events with live music.

 The City of Orange (or Orange Circle as it’s called by locals) and its Old Town District is the great destination for a weekend day trip if you want to grab a bite at one of the unpretentious eateries, check out antique shops and relax on a bench.

-FUN FACT: The Old Town’s Historic District was placed on the National Register of Historic Places in 1997, and includes more than 1,300 homes and other buildings.
+FUN FACT: The Old Town’s Historic District was placed on the National Register of Historic Places in 1997, and includes more than 1,300 buildings.